 According to Bethaney, the team is also looking to the future by exploring the use of voice activation devices like Google Home, so that "people can even pay bills while doing household chores."

 It’s all about creating a more convenient experience for consumers.
 If consumers are given more ways to pay bills at their convenience, then billers can expect to be paid more promptly.

 According to Australia Post’s recent Insight paper Australia’s pathway to a digital economy, paying bills and banking is now the second most popular online activity (after information search), with 86 per cent of internet users using online banking.

 However, there’s still a divide between the digitally confident and those who are slower to adopt – and that’s why this truly omni-channel approach is so important.
-Just 23 per cent of ‘samplers’ (who tend to be an older demographic) pay bills online.
+Just 23 per cent of those labelled ‘samplers’ (who tend to be an older demographic) in the insight paper pay bills online.
 This group still accounts for one in six Australians.

 According to Deanne Keetelaar, General Manager of Payments and Financial Services at Australia Post, going fully digital isn’t the route to financial inclusion.
 “Cash remains an important choice especially for many of our older customers who transact in person in the post office, and offering choice is core to our financial inclusion strategy,” she told attendees at the recent Money 20/20 Asia conference, adding that more than 60 per cent of over the counter payments at post offices in Australia are in cash.

 “Australians trust Australia Post; they know their money will reach the biller,” notes Bethaney.
 “They also like that they get a receipt, no matter which channel they choose, and can decide which payment option suits them best at the point of payment.”

 This holistic approach to omni-channel bill payment will continue to provide in-person and phone payments but Australia Post is working to offer consumers an even better digital experience – one that includes integration with other apps used in daily transactions.